Author Guidelines

 All sources should be listed in your final bibliography using the Chicago Manual of Style, for example:

 - Articles published in journals: Moreira, Rafael.
 1988.
-‘D. Miguel da Silva e as origens da arquitectura do Renascimento em Portugal’.
+‘D. Miguel da Silva e as origens da arquitetura do Renascimento em Portugal’.
 O Mundo da Arte.
 Revista de Arte, Arqueologia e Etnografia.
 2nd series, 1: 111-23.

-Please consult the Chicago style guide on https://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-2.html.
+Please consult the Chicago style guide on https://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-2.html

 Quotes